What should I do next?

 Having an honest conversation with ourselves takes great bravery, but there are ways to start small.
 So, I challenge you over the next week to sit at your desk first thing in the morning and ask yourself this one question: “What’s on your mind?” – I like using the second person, so I can detach myself from the answer and give myself guidance from the distance of an outsider.“The best way to predict the future is to create it” - Abraham Lincoln” Click To Tweet

-If you feel like you need a bit of support to set up the practise, why not consider a session or two with a life coach?
+If you feel like you need a bit of support to set up the practise, why not consider working with a coach?
 This would be a wonderful investment in yourself.

 I expect I’ll be browsing YouTube for more guidance next month.
 After all, I do love to be told “There’s forward movement this month, Virgo!” and “Listen to your gut” is rarely bad advice.
 It works as a little boost… like the small coincidences we start to notice in life when we open ourselves to opportunities and to the world in general.
 As long as it’s positive, I’ll take it!